 LIU Brooklyn looks to extend streak vs CCSU

-BOTTOM LINE: Long Island-Brooklyn looks for its sixth straight win in the head-to-head series over Central Connecticut.
-In its last five wins against the Blue Devils, Long Island-Brooklyn has won by an average of 15 points.
+BOTTOM LINE: Long Island-Brooklyn looks for its seventh straight win in the head-to-head series over Central Connecticut.
+In its last six wins against the Blue Devils, Long Island-Brooklyn has won by an average of 15 points.
 Central Connecticut's last win in the series came on Jan.
 20, 2018, a 72-63 victory.

-SUPER SENIORS: Long Island-Brooklyn's Eral Penn, Ty Flowers and Virshon Cotton have combined to account for 58 percent of the team's scoring this season and have scored 67 percent of all Sharks points over the last five games.
+SUPER SENIORS: Long Island-Brooklyn's Eral Penn, Ty Flowers and Virshon Cotton have collectively accounted for 58 percent of the team's scoring this season, including 62 percent of all Sharks points over the last five games.

-OFFENSIVE THREAT: Flowers has directly created 41 percent of all Long Island-Brooklyn field goals over the last five games.
-The senior forward has 31 field goals and 20 assists in those games.
+KEY CONTRIBUTOR: Flowers has made or assisted on 43 percent of all Long Island-Brooklyn field goals over the last five games.
+The senior forward has accounted for 34 field goals and 23 assists in those games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25